Can someone other than myself drop off or pick up my dog?

 Should I bring toys or bedding?

 We do not accept any toys, blankets, crates, or bedding as we cannot guarantee the safe return of such items, nor can we store them.

 Can you care for dogs with special needs?

 We understand that every dog is unique and that some may require special attention.
-We are happy to discuss any special health issues your dog may have so we can determine if we are able to meet your pup’s needs.
+We are happy to discuss any special health issues your dog may have so we can determine if we are able to care for your pup’s needs.